istio/istio.io/content/en/docs/tasks/security/authorization/authz-tcp/index.md

     connection rejected
     {{< /text >}}

+## Configure DENY authorization policy for a TCP workload

-1. Update the policy to a DENY policy using the following command:
+1. Add a DENY policy with HTTP-only fields using the following command:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF